carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ![Raster plot with rioxarray using the robust setting no data](../fig/E06-03-overview-plot-B09-robust-with-nan.png)

 One should notice that there is a side effect of using `nan` instead of `0` to represent the missing data: the data type of the `DataArray` was changed from integers to float.
-This need to be taken into considration when the data type matters in your application.
+This need to be taken into consideration when the data type matters in your application.

 ## Raster Bands
 So far we looked into a single band raster, i.e. the `B09` band of a Sentinel-2 scene.
 However, to get an overview of the scene, one may also want to visualize the true-color thumbnail of the region.
 This is provided as a multi-band raster -- a raster dataset that contains more than one band.